stefphd/teensy_ert/README.md

 ### External mode

-In the external mode the model is compiled and uploaded to the board, together with a communication protocol to interface the host PC with the target board.
+In the external mode the model is compiled and uploaded to the board, together with a communication protocol to interface the host PC with the target board using the USB-Serial interface.
 During the exection the tasks performed are the model step and the external communication with the host PC, which allows to monitor the application signals and tune the tunable parameter in runtime.
 This execution mode is the preferred one for testing and debugging.

 To build the application for the external mode click on "Monitor & Tune" button in button in the Hardware toolstrip.
 In addition, you may change the "Default parameter behaviour" to "Tunable" in Modeling > Model Settings > Code Generation > Optimization, in order to make the parameter tuning available (when possible).

-Warning: USB-Serial blocks are not used when using external mode.
+Note that when building the application in external mode, the Dual Serial is employed, i.e. two COM ports will be visible, with typically the second one dedicated for the external mode communication.
+Therefore the usb-serial blocks works also with the external mode enabled.

 ![extmode.JPG](resources/extmode.JPG)